edysli/Git_presentation/README.md

  - Managing links to remote repositories: remote
  - Retrieving new commits: fetch
  - Updating your working directory: pull
- - Sharing your commits: push
+ - Sharing your commits and tags: push, push --tags
+ - Push rejected!
+4. Documentation
-4. Where is the manual?
+ - Where is the manual?
+ - Bag of tricks

-### More to come... ###
+### Good practices ###

-- Writing good commit messages
-- Interactive rebase for clean history
-- Feature branches, branch TTL
-- Delete a branch on the server
+- Pick your work flow
-- Commit for someone else
+- Commit guidelines
+- Daily work flow
+- Rewriting and improving history

+### Hands-on ###

+- Hands-on ideas

 # License #